-Edited by Debbie, Charmed, Maria, Marian Raquel F. Roncesvalles and 5 others
+Edited by Debbie, Charmed, Maria Quinney, Marian Raquel F. Roncesvalles and 5 others

 The well-famed Dr. Vladmir Hachinski revered the brain as a vital organ in the body but which is also considerably the most delicate amongst all major organ systems.
 Covering a minute 2 percent of the human body's total weight, the brain holds a pompous ten billion count of nerve cells.
 Billions of cells are working in synergy to make out every bit and inch of sensation, thought, and movement done in full precision.